 5G50.50 High Tc Superconductor

-- High Tc YBaCuO superconductor with a piece of yellow tape affixed to the top surface (for visibility)
+- YBaCuO superconductor with yellow tape on top (for visibility)

 - Small NdBFe magnet